Sender Reputation and Spam Rate

 - A clean list and clear permission usually improve deliverability more than small design changes.

-- If only one mailbox provider is affected, check that mailbox provider's sender tools and recent campaign behavior before changing everything.
+- If only one mailbox provider is affected, check that mailbox provider's sender tools and review recent campaign behavior before changing everything.

 - If every mailbox provider is affected, check authentication, email delivery service account health, list quality, and recent volume changes first.